How to Grow, Care and Propagate Traveller's Palm (Ravenala madagascariensis)

 Repot the young Traveller's Palms at the beginning of the growing season in a pot one size larger than the current one to provide adequate space for growth.

-The mature Traveller's Trees require repotting every 2 years as the plant prefers to be root-bound into a pot 1-2 sizes larger than the current one.
+The mature trees require repotting every 2 years as the plant prefers to be root-bound into a pot 1-2 sizes larger than the current one.
 Use a heavy pot to prevent the plant from toppling over as it can become top heavy.

-Make sure that the pot has a drainage hole and that the soil is free-draining soil to prevent it from getting soggy as it can lead to root-rot disease.
+Make sure that the pot has a drainage hole and that the soil is free-draining soil to prevent it from getting soggy as it can lead to root-rot.
+Check out these pots with drainage holes on Amazon.

 Traveller's Palm Outdoor Care